iq-coryp/documentation-testing/pages/concepts/company-tree.md

 The fictional company used for these examples is KENTEL, a cellular mobility store specializing in wireless accessories.

-KENTEL has two retail locations, one in Edmonton and Calgary.
+KENTEL has two retail locations in Edmonton and Calgary.

 <!-- <img src="{{ "/images/westeros.png" | prepend: site.url }}" /> -->